URL Parameters/Hidden fields

 2. Use the parameter in your form

 You’re all set to start using your new URL parameter now!
-We can now it to:
+We can now use it to:

-tab at the top and creating a new connection or editing an existing one, and mapping this URL Parameter to some field in e.g. Airtable/Notion.
+• Write to any integration, by heading to the Integrations at the top and creating a new connection or editing an existing one, and mapping this URL Parameter to some field like in Airtable or Notion.

 3. Share your form link with the URL parameter set

-To have the URL parameter be active in your form, you need to set its value in the form link you share with users.
+To make the URL parameter active in your form, you need to set its value in the form link you share with respondents.
+For example, if we have a parameter called name registered, the default link would look like: https://forms.fillout.com/t/9ofaEF4d54us?name=xxxxx

-registered, and we know that the user’s email that we’re sending our form to is “jane@gmail.com”, we can send a link that looks like this: https://forms.fillout.com/t/your_form_id?email=jane@gmail.comWhen you have multiple URL parameters for one form, you’ll need to separate them using an ampersand (&), like so:
+Important: When you have multiple URL parameters for one form, you’ll need to separate them using an ampersand (&), like so: https://forms.fillout.com/t/your_form_id?email=jane@gmail.com&name=jane

 Personalize a form with URL parameters

-- Type "@" in any question or heading to reference information from your form
+Type @ in any question or field to reference information from your form.
+Look for URL parameters and click Continue.

 Recording URL parameters in submissions

 Often, you will want to record which URL parameters were passed when submitting the form.
-A common scenario would be that you're pasting the link to your form on various social media platforms (e.g. Facebook, Instagram, Linkedin), and you want to see which ones get a higher percentage of traffic.
-By default, Fillout stores the URL parameters used in a submission on the results page (see below).
+A common scenario would be that you're pasting the link to your form on various social media platforms like Facebook, Instagram, and Linkedin.
+You will want to see which ones get a higher percentage of traffic.
+By default, Fillout stores the URL parameters used in a submission on the Results page.

 If you're using an integration, and want to write your URL parameters there as well, you can either:

-a) Create a Fillout field and pre-fill it with a URL parameter, and then "Always hide" it on the right-hand settings panel.
-If this field is synced to an integration already, then it will automatically write to your integration without ever being visible to the user:
+a.
+Create a Fillout field and pre-fill it with a URL parameter under Default value.
+Then, set it to Hide always through the right-hand settings panel.
+If this field is synced to an integration already, then it will automatically write to your integration without it ever being visible to the respondent:

-b) Head to your integration settings, and map the URL parameter directly.
-E.g. for Airtable, there is an "Mappings" section which you can use for this purpose.
+b.
+Head to your integration settings, and map the URL parameter directly.
+E.g. for Airtable, there is a Mappings section which you can use for this purpose.
 See this article for more information.